HoldenC05/OS.Project1/README.md

 ## Installation

-To compile Kilo, you can use the make command with the included make file
+To compile Kilo, you can use the make command with the included MAKEFILE

 ## Usage